-- ^a VISUALLY INSPECT the entire winch and all other equipment involved in the operation. - Check all equipment for cracks, dents, bending, rust, wear, corrosion and other damage. - Make sure the wire rope is installed correctly and anchored securely to the drum. - Make sure the winch is properly lubricated. - Check the gearbox and mechanical brake for signs of leakage, and make sure it is filled with the proper lubricant.
-Contact the factory if there are any signs of lubricant leaking from the gearbox or brake. - Make sure the breather plug is clean, open, and installed correctly. - Make sure mounting fasteners are tightened securely. - Make sure the foundation is in good condition, and capable of supporting the winch and its load under all load conditions. - Check electrical wiring and connections for wear, corrosion, cuts, and other damage. - b TEST WINCH PERFORMANCE by moving a test load not exceeding the load rating. - Listen for unusual noises, and look for signs of damage as you operate the winch. - Make sure the wire rope winds evenly and tightly onto the drum.
+- VISUALLY INSPECT the entire winch and all other equipment involved in the operation. - Check all equipment for cracks, dents, bending, rust, wear, corrosion and other damage. - Make sure the wire rope is installed correctly and anchored securely to the drum. - Make sure the winch is properly lubricated. - Check the gearbox for signs of leakage, and make sure it is filled with the proper lubricant.
+Contact the factory if there are any signs of lubricant leaking from the gearbox. - Make sure the breather plug is clean, open, and installed correctly. - · Make sure mounting fasteners are tightened securely. - Make sure the foundation is in good condition, and capable of supporting the winch and its load under all load conditions. - Check electrical wiring and connections for wear, corrosion, cuts, and other damage. - Check clutch operation, if applicable, to make sure it moves freely and engages completely. - b TEST WINCH PERFORMANCE by moving a test load not exceeding the load rating. - Listen for unusual noises, and look for signs of damage as you operate the winch. - Make sure the wire rope winds evenly and tightly onto the drum.
 If it is loose or uneven, rewind it before continuing. - Make sure the load moves smoothly, without hesitation or strain. - Make sure the winch responds to the control device.
 It must rotate as shown on the control labels, and it must turn off when you release the control. - Check the brake.
 Raise the load, then lower it and stop it a few feet off the ground.
 If the load continues to coast or creep, the brake needs adjustment.
-See section 3.2 Adjusting the Brake.
+See Section 3.2 Adjusting the Brake.

 Completely correct all problems before continuing.
 Use the Troubleshooting Chart to help determine the cause of certain problems.
-See Table 3.
+See Table 2.